 DTC uses a range of decision support tools for asset lifecycle management and investment planning, including both electronic software and written policy manuals.
 The decision support tools are also key annual activities for performing lifecycle management.
 One of the primary purposes of maintaining a state of good repair is risk mitigation.
 Throughout each asset's lifecycle DTC monitors the asset for unsafe and inaccessible conditions.
-When DTC encounters and identifies an unacceptable safety risk associated with an asset, the asset is ranked with higher investment prioritization in the Delaware Depart of Transportation (DeIDOT) six-year Capital Transportation Program.
+When DTC encounters and identifies an unacceptable safety risk associated with an asset, the asset is ranked with higher investment prioritization in the Delaware Depart of Transportation (DelDOT) six-year Capital Transportation Program.
+DTC recognizes that climate change is the biggest environmental threat facing our nation and has prioritized investments to focus on "greener" assets to reduce greenhouse gas emissions (GHG).
+To lead its efforts to minimize greenhouse gas emissions and maximize resilience to climate change, DTC has released its first Climate Action Plan.
+A blueprint for DTC's Sustainability Program, the Climate Action Plan establishes agency-wide strategies to reach an ambitious goal of "50X30" - a 50% reduction in its total GHG by 2030.